Habibur Rahman (police officer)

+Habibur Rahman (হাবিবুর রহমান; born 1 January 1967) is a former police officer of Bangladesh.
+He served as 35th commissioner of DMP.
+Prior to join here he was head of the Tourist Police.
+From 2019 to 2022, he was deputy inspector general (DIG) of Dhaka Range, and DIG of administration and discipline at the police headquarters in Dhaka.
+He was sent into retirement from government service in public interest according to the provisions of section no. 45 of the Public Service Act, 2018.
+After 5th August 2024, he was absent from his posts and have allegedly fled from the country.

-Beside his police responsibilities, he is known for working for the betterment of underprivileged people of the country, especially trans women and water gypsies.
-Rahman is also the general secretary of the Bangladesh Kabaddi Federation and vice president of the Asian Kabaddi Federation.
+Besides his police responsibilities, Habibur Rahman is known for working for the betterment of underprivileged people of the country, especially trans women and Bede people.
+He is also the general secretary of the Bangladesh Kabaddi Federation, vice president of the Asian Kabaddi Federation, and vice president of the International Kabaddi Federation.

 Early life

-Rahman was born in 1967 at Chandro Dighulia in Gopalganj District, East Pakistan, Pakistan.
+Habibur Rahman was born in 1967 at Chandro Dighulia in Gopalganj District, East Pakistan, Pakistan.
 He completed a master's degree from the Institute of Education and Research, University of Dhaka.
 He then took the Bangladesh Civil Service (BCS) examination and was selected for the police cadre.
-On 22 February 1998, he joined the Bangladesh Police as Assistant Superintendent of Police (ASP).
+On 22 February 1998, he joined the Bangladesh Police as assistant superintendent of Police (ASP).